National Parks Canada

 Aulavik National Park

-Aulavik is the northernmost park, reaching across the pristine, wide-open lowlands of Banks Island.
+Aulavik, located in the Northwest Territories is the northernmost park, reaching across the pristine, wide-open lowlands of Banks Island.
 It’s famous for the Thomsen River and muskoxen.
 The Thomsen, calm and crystal-clear, slides through this Arctic paradise carrying paddlers on guided and independent expeditions.
 The muskoxen are everywhere, in numbers found nowhere else on Earth.
 Also watch out for caribou, white fox, snowy owls and gyrfalcons.

 Nahanni National Park Reserve